spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   for details.

 ``--in_memory``
-  Specifies whether or not to keep all intermediate products and datamodels in memory at the same time during the processing of this step.
+  Boolean specifying whether or not to keep all intermediate products and datamodels in memory at the same time during the processing of this step.
 If set to `False`, all input and output data will be written to disk at the start of the step (as much as `roman_datamodels` will allow, anyway), then read in to memory only when